Lam44100/object-oriented-programming-assignment/README.md

 2. **Run the program:**
    Execute the `test.java` main class.

-### Notes
-- Make sure your terminal's current directory is the project root (where `README.md` is located).
-- If you add new Java files, recompile before running.
-- If you encounter any issues, ensure your JDK is properly installed and your PATH is set up.

-## Contribution

 ## User Login Credentials (RBAC Demo)
 The system uses Role-Based Access Control (RBAC) with the following default users: